 The transactions highlighted in yellow are the ones that were added.
 They include “Return of Capital”, “Capital Gains Dividend” and “Reinvested Capital Gains Distribution” transactions.

 The most significant transaction is the Reinvested Capital Gains Distribution on December 31st.
 A Reinvested Capital Gains Distribution (also known as a Phantom Distribution or Non-Cash Distribution) is a reinvestment in a fund that’s usually coupled with a capital gain.
 The $450.63 in capital gains would be reported in box 21 of you T3 slip that your brokerage sends you.

 The most interesting aspect of this transaction is the reinvestment component.
 This amount will typically not be included on your T-slip and as a result many investors fail to factor these transactions into the capital gain calculations.
 But it’s very much in your best interest not to overlook this.
 In this example, the reinvestment increases adjusted cost base by the same amount: $450.63.

 If you were to fail to include the reinvested amount then your calculated capital gain (when you eventually sell the shares) would be $450.63 higher than it should be (effectively, you would be double-paying the taxes on this non-cash distribution).
 Assuming a marginal tax rate of 50%, you would end up paying an extra $112.66 in taxes ($450.63 x 50% x 50%).
 And that’s simply from forgetting to factor in non-cash distributions for just a single year and for just 1,000 shares of a single ETF.
 By taking advantage of this feature, an AdjustedCostBase.ca Premium subscription can easily pay for itself.

-Tax information is added to our database very shortly after each fund reports its tax information for the past year, which typically occurs during January through March.
+Tax information is added to our database very shortly after each fund reports its tax information for the past year, which typically occurs between early February and mid-March of the following year.
 If you don’t find tax information for a fund while searching towards the beginning of the year, please check back soon.